NortheBridge/mod_cloudflare/README.md

 You are in the Alpha Development Branch, Phase III in development and deployment of mod_cloudflare to the Northern Lights SoftLayer Footprint.

 # mod_cloudflare for Northern Lights Railguns #
-mod_cloudflare for Northern Lights Railguns is a modified version of the original mod_cloudflare EasyApache extension for use exclusively with the Northern Lights Network Edge Relay Servers and is likely to be incompaitble with other network setups due to Northern Lights' Network's unqiue design. [b]Please do not use this in your own enviornment.
-It is recommended that you fork your own mod_cloudflare directly from the CloudFlare team.[/b] [i]We appreciate contributions to help better the mod_cloudflare extension for the Northern Lights Railguns as with any open sourced project.[/i]
+mod_cloudflare for Northern Lights Railguns is a modified version of the original mod_cloudflare EasyApache extension for use exclusively with the Northern Lights Network Edge Relay Servers and is likely to be incompaitble with other network setups due to Northern Lights' Network's unqiue design.
+Please do not use this in your own enviornment.
+It is recommended that you fork your own mod_cloudflare directly from the CloudFlare team.
+We appreciate contributions to help better the mod_cloudflare extension for the Northern Lights Railguns as with any open sourced project.

 ## Get mod_cloudflare ##
 If you are looking for the mod_cloudflare extension for EasyApache from which this was forked from please visit: https://github.com/cloudflare/mod_cloudflare ane follow the instructions CloudFlare provides to install.

 ### mod_cloudflare for Apache ###
-Copyright CloudFlare Inc. 2013. [i]This script has been modified by the Consortium of the Infinity Star for use with the Northern Lights network.[/i]
+Copyright CloudFlare Inc. 2013. [i]This script has been modified by the Consortium of the Infinity Star for use with the Northern Lights network.

-[b]Script modifications designed explictly for Network Edge Servers utilizing CloudLinux/RHEL/CentOS.[/b] Functionality on non-RHEL based systems is not guarnteed.
+Script modifications designed explictly for Network Edge Servers utilizing CloudLinux/RHEL/CentOS.
+Functionality on non-RHEL based systems is not guarnteed.
 Since the Northern Lights Network does not consist of any other Linux distributions we will not pursue further development for non-RHEL.
 Non-RHEL solutions may however still exist.

 ## mod_cloudflare.c ##